Virtual Business Management ChallengeCategory: Team Performance

-- The top eight (8) nationally ranked teams from each VBC—both fall and spring but no more than one (1) per state, per challenge—are eligible to compete at the NLC.
-These sixteen (16) teams are determined by the standings in the fall and spring VBC is administered via the Internet during the school year.
+- The top twenty (20) nationally ranked teams from each VBC—both fall and spring but no more than one (1) per state, per challenge—are eligible to compete in the NLC online challenge.
+These forty (40) teams are determined by the standings in the fall and spring VBC, which is administered via the Internet during the school year.

 The general event guidelines below are applicable to all national competitive events.
 Please review and follow these guidelines when competing at the national level.
 When competing at the state level, check the state guidelines since they may differ.